 The story of Glendale on Lawson’s Fork Creek is similar to those of many other South Carolina mill towns.
-The textile industry thrived in the Upstate until after World War II, when the use of cheap foreign labor all but destroyed this Southern industry.
+The textile industry thrived in the Upstate until after World War II, when a transition to cheap foreign labor all but destroyed this Southern mainstay.

 After Dr. Bivings left, the mill fell into bankruptcy and was auctioned off in 1856 to a group of businessmen, one being Dexter Converse.
 Converse later founded D.E.
 Converse Company, bought out his business partners, and took over mill operations.
 Under Converse’s control the mill was successful again, and he renamed the town and mill Glendale in 1878 at his wife’s suggestion.

-Converse not only expanded the operations at Glendale Mill, he also founded additional mills and was a stockholder of many others in South Carolina.
+Converse not only expanded the operations at Glendale Mill, he also founded additional mills and invested in others across South Carolina.
 However, his greatest contribution to our state may be the establishment of Converse College in Spartanburg.
-He helped found the school in 1890 so that his daughter could continue her education.
+He helped establish the school in 1890 so that his daughter could continue her education.
 Dexter Converse died in 1899, but Converse College continues to be a prestigious private women’s college.

 Like many manufacturing businesses in the United States, Glendale Mill struggled financially during the turn of the century and again during the Great Depression.
 World Wars I and II provided temporary production booms, but afterwards the textile industry in South Carolina diminished drastically.
 The most notable exception, of course, is Milliken & Company, also headquartered near Spartanburg.
 Milliken & Company remains a leader in fabrics and is considered to be among the most ethical companies in America.